mifi/lossless-cut/expressions.md

 # Expressions

-LosslessCut has support for normal JavaScript expressions.
+LosslessCut has support for JavaScript expressions in certain dialogs.
+This is a base JavaScript environment with [core JavaScript functionality](https://developer.mozilla.org/en-US/docs/Web/JavaScript) available for you to use.

 ## Select segments by expression